-Upon completing this course, students In both (ECE 592) will be able to:
+Upon completing this course, students in both (ECE 448 / ECE 548) will be able to (Only ECE 548 learning outcomes are marked separately from number 9 onwards):

-- 1. Use common Python data types and basic programming techniques with correct program operations in the command line and IDE mode.
-Document the Python code correctly using comments and invokable user code documentation - 2.
-Search through Python Library documentation to find the applicable library and in-built functions to write code. - 3.
+- 1. Use common Python data types and basic programming techniques in the command line and IDE mode.
+Document the Python code correctly using comments and invokable user code documentation. - 2.
+Search through Python Library documentation to find the applicable library and built-in functions for writing code. - 3.
 Perform data storage and access operations using text and CSV files, manage Linux/Windows/Mac OS folder structures, and manipulate directories. - 4.
-Implement data extraction, data-parsing, and data interpretation using Python - a.
-Interpret and analyze the data extracted from a file or a webpage and calculate data metrics such as average, distribution, and error. - 5.
+Implement data extraction, data-parsing, and data interpretation using Python - 5.
 Create static and dynamic multi-dimensional data visualizations using graphical representations (charts, graphs, tables.) - 6.
 Implement basic image processing operations using Python OpenCV in-built library functions. - 7.
-Understand the usage of the Python networking socket library, multi-threading, and multi-client/server communication. - a.
-Implement a data transfer functionality between two remote systems using Python networking library.
-(548 Final Project)
+Demonstrate the usage of the Python networking socket library, multi-threading, and multi-client/server communication.

-- 8. Understand in-built micropython functions to interface hardware components (sensors, LEDs, buttons, microcontrollers) with a GPIO-based microprocessor system. - Implement simple object detection based on object shape and color Python OpenCV.
-(Homework 4 extra problems) - 10.
-Understand, invoke, and verify a given Python code authored by someone else and its functionality.(Homework 3 and 4 peer grading).
-Determine and describe the functional flaws in the given code. - 11.
-Design and implement a data generation algorithm to generate a large amount of simulated data to test the system operation.
-(548 Midterm) - 12.
-Create hardware-in-loop systems using multi-threading to interface multiple hardware components with a microprocessor-based system to achieve simultaneous and parallel functionality with a given timing precision.
-(548 Final projects) - 13.
+- 8. Demonstrate the usage of in-built micropython functions to interface hardware components (sensors, LEDs, buttons, microcontrollers) with a GPIO-based microprocessor system. - 9.
+Interpret and analyze the data extracted from a file or a webpage and calculate data metrics such as average, distribution, and error. - 10.
+Implement simple object detection based on object shape and color Python OpenCV. - 11.
+Implement a data transfer functionality between two remote systems using the Python networking library. - 12.
+Invoke, and verify a given Python code authored by someone else and its functionality.
+Determine and describe the functional flaws in the given code. - 13.
+Create hardware-in-loop systems using multi-threading to interface multiple hardware components with a microprocessor-based system to achieve simultaneous and parallel functionality with a given timing precision. - 14.
 Use Python tools and libraries to implement basic Machine Learning algorithms.
-(Extra Lecture on "Introduction to Python Machine Learning" for 548 students and midterm)